jhh3000/sql-activity/README.md

 After you complete all the tasks, or we stop the activity, push your repo up to [git.yale.edu](http://git.yale.edu) in a new public repo.
 We'll be able to see it.
 This will only be graded for participation.
+If you're working on Cloud9, you won't be able to do that, so you can instead push to github.